yaurora/cups-google-airprint/README.md

 fi
 ```

-Due to fw issues some user may not be able to use the cloud mode of "google cloud print (gcp)", so only local mode is enabled by default.
+### Due to fw issues some users may not be able to use the cloud mode of "google cloud print (gcp)", so only local mode is enabled by default.
 However, this can be easily changed via config file.

-Default configuration file for gcp is generated in /config/gcp/gcp-cups-connector.config.json.
-If you exposed a local folder to config folder to the container, for instance in my case, /volume1/docker/airprint/config, then the file is located in /volume1/docker/airprint/config/gcp/gcp-cups-connector.config.json.

 Just change it from:
 ```json